tsaplan/CV/cv.md

 ### Work Experince
 * __Destiny Software__ from 2019
+  - Cross Browser testing of application on Google Chrome, Internet explorer, and Fire Fox browsers and Cross Platform testing on Windows
+  - Selenium Python and Katalon Studio was used to web page testing
+  - Regression and Functional Testing
+  - Used an in-house development tracking tool software bugs
 * __AB System__ 2015-2019
+  - Cross Platform testing on Windows and Windows Server
+  - Experience on Regression Testing in Mobile App
+  - Compiled detailed reports of software bugs, used JIRA to track said bugs and ensured quality products
+  - Implement administration Jira
+  - Analysis requirements documentation, wrote user manual
+  - Thorough hands on experience with all levels of testing including Usability, Smoke, Functional, Integration, Regression, Installation Testing

 * __Usoft__ 2006-2009
+  - Cross Browser testing of application on Google Chrome, Internet explorer, and Fire Fox browsers and Cross Platform testing on Windows
+  - Desighn test cases
+  - Wrote several SQL queries to test Web App

 ### Language
 * Polish (Intermediate)